Faithful in Small Things

 Spending quality time with family has always been a personal goal.
 Instead, you work long hours every day.
 You justify time away by saying, “I’m working hard for the family.
 I want us all to have a better future.
 I’ll dedicate more time after I get a promotion.”

-Unfortunately for many of us, these scenarios are far too familiar.
+Unfortunately, these scenarios are far too familiar for many of us.
 Small seeds of greatness get pushed down by responsibility and worry.
 The tendency is to push things off until tomorrow, next year or some unknown timeframe.